What is Solute?

 A solute is typically a solid dissolved into a liquid.
 Salt is the solute that dissolves to form a saline solution in water, the solvent.
-On the other hand, water vapor is considered an air solute because nitrogen and oxygen are present in the gas at much higher levels of concentration.
+On the other hand, water vapour is considered an air solute because nitrogen and oxygen are present in the gas at much higher levels of concentration.

 What is a universal solvent?

 A common solvent is a product that most substances are dissolved.
 Water is considered the common solvent because more compounds are dissolved than any other solvent.